 - 1/4 Cup Canola Oil

 - 6 Cups Chicken Stock

-Begin by spicing the chicken with two-thirds of the spices with the 1 tbsp of olive oil and marinate the chicken for at least 1 hour and up to overnight.
+Begin by spicing the chicken with the Cajun life chicken spice and 1 tbsp of olive oil and marinate the chicken for at least 1 hour and up to overnight.
 Heat a Dutch oven with 1 tbsp olive oil over medium heat and brown the chicken.
 Remove from the pan and set aside.
 Next add all the sausage and brown on both sides.
 Remove from pan and set aside.

 Serve with rice.
 Enjoy!